logo

 speaker

 Thanks very much.
 Good morning.
-I wanted to just talk about the balance sheet again, if I could.
-Obviously, MLSC brought in a lot of or will bring in a lot of liquidity.
-And then you're reinvesting that in Ziply getting more production on the EVA time and the growth line.
+I wanted to just talk about the balance sheet again if I could.
+Obviously, MLSC brought in a lot of or will bring in a lot of liquidity, and then you're reinvesting that and simply getting more production on the EBITDA line and the growth line.
 Could you just talk about other ways to enhance the balance sheet?
-What are your thoughts given these deals around tower monetization, additional real estate monetization and some of these structured equity deals fed down some of your peer to peer.
-So looking at thanks.
+What are your thoughts given these deals around tower monetization, additional real estate monetization, and some of these structured equity deals that some of your peers are looking at?
+Thanks.

 speaker

 Yeah.
 Hi, Simon.
-Thanks for the for the question.
+Thanks for the question.
 So a couple of things there.
 One, you're right.
-We, you know, we announced the acquisition of Ziply fiber shortly on the heels of announcing MLSC.
-So ultimately, we're we're selling off a sports asset at a great value that didn't contribute to our financials and acquiring a fast growth fiber company that will expand our footprint and drive, as you say, EBITDA and free cash flow.
-So leverage neutral, basically there.
+We announced the acquisition of Ziply Fiber shortly on the heels of announcing MLSC.
+So ultimately, we're selling off a sports asset at a great value that didn't contribute to our financials and acquiring a fast-growth fibre company that'll expand our footprint and drive, as you say, EBITDA and free cash flow.
+So leverage neutral, basically, there.
 I think that's just good capital allocation.
-And then in terms of other asset sales, you know, we're we're constantly reviewing opportunities to improve our asset portfolio.
-And if there's an opportunity to unlock value or capture growth opportunity, then then for sure, we're going to look at it.
-And, you know, Towers is one that you mentioned, you know, asset securitizations, you know, we'll look at it.
-It's all a matter of of use of proceeds.
+And then in terms of other asset sales, you know, we're constantly reviewing opportunities to improve our asset portfolio.
+And if there's an opportunity to unlock value or capture a growth opportunity, then for sure we're going to look at it.
+And, you know, Towers is one that you mentioned.
+You know, asset securitizations, you know, we'll look at it.
+It's all a matter of use of proceeds.
 And fundamentally, is it a better allocation of capital?
 And does it drive EBITDA and free cash flow growth for our shareholders?

 speaker